xanaMPF/CodingExercise/README.md

 - Add authentication to the controllers (increase security)

 Notes about the solution
-- Add swagger for your convenience
+- Added swagger for your convenience
-- Use CQRS to segregate Command and Query Responsabilities